 No matter what diet you choose for your muscle-building campaign, there are certain fundamentals that you should adhere to.

-It could be a carb-cycling diet, high-carb, vegetarian, vegan, gluten-free, wheat-free, whatever!
+It could be a carb-cycling diet like my MANS diet, a higher-carb diet like my GLAD diet, a vegetarian, vegan, gluten-free, wheat-free, or whatever!
 There are certain recommendations that apply to them all!

 Take a look at the following and make sure you can check them all off your list.

-(1) Get Enough Protein To Build Muscle.
-To get your daily protein, multiply your lean body mass in kilograms by 2.75.
+Get Enough Protein To Build Muscle.
+To get your daily protein, multiply your lean body mass (LBM) in kilograms by 2.75.

 LBM (kg) x 2.75